tableau/server-install-script-samples/README.md

 ## ScriptedInstaller.py
 ----
 This is a reference Python script to install a single-node Tableau Server.
 This script targets Python version 2.7.2; it's unknown if/how it will work with other versions.

-No modules outside of the default installation are needed.
+Required Python modules:
+1. PyYaml

 Usage example: